 This creamy Tomato Soup is easy to make with cherry tomatoes, fresh basil and dairy-free milk.
 There's nothing like a comforting bowl of soup to warm you up on a cold day.
 It's a healthy and delicious option that the whole family will love!
 Vegan, paleo, low carb and Whole30 compliant.

-- 1.5 lbs roma or plum tomatoes , cut into halves - can also sub with one (24oz) can of Fire-Roasted San Marzano Whole Tomatoes
+- 1.5 lbs roma, plum or cherry tomatoes , cut into halves (for the Roma and plum).
+May also sub with one (24oz) can of Fire-Roasted San Marzano Whole Tomatoes

 - 1 yellow onion , cut into quarters